 Tunnel boring began in the summer of 2013, but in December of that year, after completing the first 1,000 feet of tunnel, the boring machine, nicknamed Bertha, was halted due to increasing resistance at the front of the machine and concerns about unexplained overheating.
 Work continued on other aspects of the tunnel project as the boring-machine manufacturer, Hitachi, and Seattle Tunnel Partners, the partnership drilling the tunnel, worked to determine the cause of the problems.
 By March 2015, crews had completed an access pit and the damaged cutterhead was raised to the surface for inspection and repair.

 The damage turned out to be extensive, and it was not until December 2015 that tunneling began again.
 Bertha completed boring the 9,270-foot tunnel on April 4, 2017, emerging into a previously constructed disassembly pit at the north end of the route.
-But by then, with years of work remaining to disassemble and remove the boring machine and build the double-decked highway within the tunnel, the new underground SR 99 was not expected to open to traffic until early 2019, more than three years later than the original schedule had called for.
+It then took nearly two more years for workers to disassemble and remove the boring machine and build the double-decked highway within the tunnel.
+The new underground SR 99 eventually opened to traffic on February 4, 2019, more than three years later than the original schedule had called for.

-Though not often beloved or celebrated, the Alaskan Way Viaduct was often appreciated for the purpose it served.
-The 2001 Nisqually earthquake spurred the inevitable process of deciding how to replace it, but in a very different political and social context than that in which the decision to the build the structure was made, with different assumptions about how people and goods should move through the city and what elements of the waterfront we value.
-Given the ambivalence many people feel about the project's cost and the risks inherent in tunnel construction, it remains to be seen if the tunnel will be celebrated.
+On Friday, January 11, three weeks before the new tunnel opened, the Alaskan Way Viaduct was closed to traffic.
+On Saturday, February 2, the old viaduct and new tunnel were opened to visitors on foot, drawing crowds of thousands ahead of the new route's Monday-morning opening and the demolition of the viaduct scheduled to begin soon thereafter.
+Though not often beloved or celebrated before its closure, the viaduct was often appreciated for the purpose it served.
+The 2001 Nisqually earthquake spurred the inevitable process of deciding how to replace it, but in a very different political and social context than that in which the decision to the build the structure was made, with different assumptions about how people and goods should move through the city and what elements of the waterfront are valued.
+It remains to be seen if the tunnel will be celebrated.